Geometric Uncertainty for Detecting and Correcting Hallucinations in LLMs: Methodology

 \subsection{Hallucination Detection}

 Our geometric volume metric can be used to detect hallucinations at the response set level.
-Given a set of responses with embedding matrix $\mathbf{X}$, we classify the entire set as hallucinated if the global uncertainty exceeds a threshold $\tau$, i.e., if $H_G(\mathbf{X}) > \tau$.
+Given $r_{\text{default}}$ and a corresponding set of responses with embedding matrix $\mathbf{X}$, we classify $r_{\text{default}}$ as hallucinated if the global uncertainty exceeds a threshold $\tau$, i.e., if $H_G(\mathbf{X}) > \tau$.
 The threshold $\tau$ is a tunable hyperparameter, which can be optimized on a small labeled validation set to maximize a classification objective such as F1-score.